 In socialism, social security is available to each individual against unemployment, hunger, accident, poverty, and Death.

-Thus, Socialism is considered to be the best but many times people disclaim by saying that it leads to bureaucracy, red tape, and concentration of economic power in the hands of the state.
+Thus, Socialism is considered to be the best but many times people disclaim it by saying that it leads to bureaucracy, red tape, and concentration of economic power in the hands of the state.

 10. Elimination of Unemployment

-Disadvantages or Cons of Socialism Economy
+Disadvantages of a Socialist Economy

 1. Unequal Distribution of Factors of Production